SEND Information Report

 Referrals into Wingfield inclusion team and services can be made by :

-Staff who have concerns regarding a student may email or discuss their concerns with either Lauren McKay (SENCO and Head of Inclusion), Maureen Connolly (ASENCO).
-This is then discussed at weekly referral meetings and a plan of action is identified in order to continue to support the student/staff member. - A Student Self-Referral
+Staff who have concerns regarding a student are encouraged to email or discuss their concerns with either Hannah Ronaldson (Assistant Headteacher for Inclusion & SENDCo) or Hannah Mattingley (ASENDCo).
+This is then discussed at weekly referral meetings and a plan of action is identified in order to continue to support the student/staff member.

 Self-referrals may be made by students and will be considered with equal status.